-Agate derives its name from a river in Sicily, the Greeks called Achates.
+Agate derives its name from a river in Sicily, which the Greeks called Achates.
 Vast quantities of agate were discovered in this river as early as 300 B.C.

 During the reign of Julius Caesar, while engaged in the Gallic Wars, deposits of agate were discovered along the Nahe River in Germany.
 The Romans set up sophisticated gem-cutting facilities, powered by the running water of the river.
 These lapidaries have remained in existence for over 2000 years!
 When the agate deposits were depleted along the Nahe River in the 1800s, the gem cutters in Idar-Oberstein began importing material from Brazil.